UT-shunqiang/Detect_Ship_Stay/README.md

 # Ensure Git is installed
 # Visit https://git-scm.com to download and install console Git if not already installed.

-# Clone the repository
+# Clone the repository in Git
 git clone https://github.com/UT-shunqiang/Detect_Ship_Stay.git

 # Navigate to the project directory
 cd Detect_Ship_Stay

 # Create vitual environment. "-3.10" can be replaced by the version of installed Python intepretor
-python -3.10 -m venv myenv # myenv is env name
+python -3.10 -m venv myenv # myenv is the name of vitual environment

 # Activate the environment
 myenv/Scripts/activate